 The Data Protection Principles set forth in the GDPR include requirements like the following:

 We’d encourage you to read the text in full as well as to consult with your legal counsel for the most complete understanding of the GDPR.

 As a customer who puts data about your end users into our product, you are a Data Controller.
 We act as a Data Processor for you.
 We’re also a Data Controller in supplying services to you (as a Customer.io customer) and making decisions about your personal data.

-We’re getting ready for GDPR by preparing for our own compliance — as well as making it easy for you to comply as a data controller.
-Here is an overview of what we’ve been doing so far:
+We got ready for GDPR by preparing for our own compliance — as well as making it easy for you to comply as a data controller.
+Here is an overview of what we’ve done so far:

-Customer.io already employs strict policies and procedures around security and data management.
-Additionally, we have designated an internal team and engaged outside expertise to enhance security standards that protect our customer’s data and follow GDPR requirements.
+Customer.io already employed strict policies and procedures around security and data management.
+Additionally, we designated an internal team and engaged outside expertise to enhance security standards that protect our customers' data and follow GDPR requirements.

-To help you comply with article 24 (responsibility of the controller) and your end users’ requests related to the right to access, data portability, right to erasure, right to object and the right to restrict processing — we're enhancing Customer.io with new product capabilities which will be available in early 2018.
+To help you comply with Article 24 (responsibility of the controller) and your end users’ requests related to the right to access, data portability, right to erasure, right to object and the right to restrict processing — we enhanced Customer.io with new product capabilities:

 Customer.io already enables compliance with requirements regarding the right of data rectification and the right to be forgotten: